 Technology innovation is crucial to addressing persistent water problems.
-We work with global start-ups and established companies operating in digital solutions, artificial intelligence, and advanced materials and membranes as well as more traditional wastewater, drinking water, stormwater and industrial solutions.
+We work with global start-ups and established companies operating in digital solutions, artificial intelligence, and advanced materials and membranes as well as more traditional wastesolutions.
 As we like to say, "it doesn't have to be wet to be water tech."